CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/item-ingredient-master-data.md

 # Item Ingredient Master Data

-The user can define ingredient and nutrient details for a specific Item in this form.
+The Item Ingredient Master Data form enables users to define the ingredient and nutrient details for a specific item.
+This form is crucial for managing product compositions, ensuring compliance with labeling requirements, and tracking ingredients and nutrients within products.

+---

 :::info Path
         Inventory → Ingredients → Item Ingredient Master Data